theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

 ###### ![Hunter Noack, classical pianist plays concerts "in the wild".
 Photo credit: Ed Schmidt](/img/ial-at-playa-ed-schmidt-1024x395-copy.jpg)

-_Photo courtesy of In A Landscape.
+_Photo courtesy of IN A LANDSCAPE.
 Photo by Ed Schmidt_

 ###### {{< spacer 10 >}}